ravinder79/Telco_Churn/README.md

 ## Team Members: Cameron Taylor and Ravinder Singh

 ## Deliverables
-* I will also need a report (ipynb) answering the question, "Why are our customers churning?"
+* A report (ipynb) answering the question, "Why are our customers churning?"

 * CSV with the customer_id, probability of churn, and the prediction of churn (1=churn, 0=not_churn).

-* I also need 1-3 google slides (+ title) that illustrates how your model works, including the features being used
+*  1-3 google slides (+ title) that illustrates how your model works, including the features being used

 * A .py file that will take in a new dataset, and perform all the transformations necessary to run the model you have developed on this new dataset to provide probabilities and predictions.